| Services |

 -

-ARCDR: Processed Altimetry and
+ARCDR: Processed

-Radiometry Composite Data Record
+Altimetry and Radiometry Composite Data Record

 (PDS4)

-- Along track estimates of
+- Along track estimates of elevation, Fresnel

-elevation, Fresnel reflectivity, surface
+reflectivity, surface roughness, brightness

-derived from Magellan altimeter and radiometer
+altimeter and radiometer data.

 |